StefanRichterHuber/Thermobeacon-server/README.md

 - mac: xx:xx:xx:xx:xx:xx #MAC of the BLE Thermobeacon.
 Can be fetched from the app.
 Will be part of the MQTT message to identify the source.
 Required.
   name: Basement # Human readable name of the beacon.
 Will be part of the MQTT message to identify the source.
 Required.
   topic: home/ThermoBeacon/Basement # MQTT topic.
 Defaults to 'ThermoBeacon/{name}'
 cron: "*/1 * * * *" # CRON expression.
-If none given, the the configured devices are only read once and the app stopps immediately after.
+If none given, the configured devices are only read once and the app stopps immediately after.
 #timezone: Europe/Berlin # Timezone for parsing the CRON expression.
 Defaults to UTC.
 mqtt:
   url: tcp://localhost:1883 # URL to MQTT